-This course is a continuation of CH311 with emphasis on continued development of manipulative skills as required by preparation, purification, identification and study of more complex organic compounds.
-It consists of six hours of laboratory work per week.
-Prerequisite: CH311.
-Co requisite: CH310b upon acquiring an understanding of the basic theoretical principles involved.
+This course is a study of select quantitative schemes as utilized in volumetric and gravimetric analyses with emphasis upon acquiring an understanding of the basic theoretical principles involved.
 Laboratory emphasis is on the development of useful techniques consistent with the present state of the art and reduction to laboratory practice of the theories studied.
 It includes three hours of lecture weekly.
 The lab, CH330L, MUST be taken concurrently.
 Prerequisite: CH103-103L Co requisite: CH330L.